 Taylor Mays Contract Information:

-Released by the Raiders in October 2015.
+Signed with the Raiders in October of 2015.

 Mays (ankle) was released by the Raiders on Saturday, ESPN's Field Yates reports.

 To instantly reveal our fantasy analysis of every player – including Taylor Mays – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2015 Proj||27||OAK||Subscribe now to see our 2015 projections for Taylor Mays|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.